LMH01/nixos/README.md

 This repository reflects my try at learning NixOS, it contains my current configurations.

+This repository uses [sops-nix](https://github.com/Mic92/sops-nix), so don't be alarmed to see the file [secrets/secrets.yaml](secrets/secrets.yaml).
+This file is included in this repository by design.

 ## Usage

 To update your NixOS system to one of my configurations, you can use the following command: